Skip to content

 # Pin an existing IPFS CID

-aleph pin ipfs QmXoypizjW3WknFiJnKLwHCnL72vedxjQkDDP1mXWo6uco
+aleph file pin QmXoypizjW3WknFiJnKLwHCnL72vedxjQkDDP1mXWo6uco

 # Pin a local file (uploads and pins)

-aleph file upload myfile.txt --pin
+aleph file upload myfile.txt

 Using the JavaScript SDK